gardener/gardener/docs/concepts/operator.md

 > If once set, removing `.spec.virtualCluster.controlPlane.highAvailability` again is not supported.

-The `virtual-garden-kube-apiserver` `Deployment` is exposed via a `Service` of type `LoadBalancer` with the same name.
-In the future, we will switch to exposing it via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.
+The `virtual-garden-kube-apiserver` `Deployment` is exposed via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.

 Similar to the `Shoot` API, the version of the virtual garden cluster is controlled via `.spec.virtualCluster.kubernetes.version`.
 Likewise, specific configuration for the control plane components can be provided in the same section, e.g. via `.spec.virtualCluster.kubernetes.kubeAPIServer` for the `kube-apiserver` or `.spec.virtualCluster.kubernetes.kubeControllerManager` for the `kube-controller-manager`.